 The academic institutions will establish infrastructures for recruitment and absorption of outstanding students from abroad.
-For the first time, the Planning and Budgeting Committee will allocate funds (up to 500,000 ILS / 140,000 USD to the institute) for the establishment of infrastructures and assessments for the absorption of outstanding international and Jewish students

-[45, 59 p.].
+For the first time, the Planning and Budgeting Committee will allocate funds (up to 500,000 ILS / 140,000 USD to the institute) for the establishment of infrastructures and assessments for the absorption of outstanding international and Jewish students [45, 59 p.].
+The infrastructure includes, among other things: the conversion of English language courses / programs, the training of teachers for teaching in English, programs for recruiting outstanding international postdoctoral students, the construction of branding and marketing systems, and more.
 This is the first step in implementing the multi-year plan to strengthen international institutions in the higher education system, which is budgeted at 120 million USD.
 The goal is to increase an academic quality, strengthen the international reputation of institutions in Israel, and reduce academic boycotts [50, 39 p.].